oktadev/okta-blog/_source/_posts/2022-04-28-gdpr-and-app-security.md

 - Enhanced application security.
 - Facilities for users to exercise their data privacy rights.
-- Quick data purge at a user’s request.
+- Quick data purge at a user's request.
 - Users given access to data collected from or about them.
-- Consent from users about what data is obtained and how it’s used.
+- Consent from users about what data is obtained and how it's used.
-- Processing of user data in a way that doesn’t compromise the user.
+- Processing of user data in a way that doesn't compromise the user.

 ### GDPR penalties